- Projects which aim to prevent and fight cybercrime, in particular child sexual exploitation online, and crimes where the Internet is the primary platform for evidence collection.
+(4) Projects which aim to prevent and fight cybercrime, in particular child sexual exploitation online, and crimes where the Internet is the primary platform for evidence collection.

- Projects which aim at improving the security and resilience of critical infrastructure
+(5) Projects which aim to improve the security and resilience of critical infrastructure.

 ANNEX V

-Core performance indicators referred to in Article 24(1)
+Core performance indicators as referred to in Article 27(1)

-Specific Objective 1: Better information exchange
+Specific Objective 1: Better information exchange as referred to in point (a) of Article 3(2)

 Number of ICT systems made interoperable in the Member States/with security-relevant EU and decentralised information systems/with international databases

-Number of administrative units that have set up new or adapted existing information exchange mechanisms/procedures/tools/guidance for exchange of information with other Member States/EU agencies/international organisations/third countries
+Number of administrative units that have set up new, or adapted existing, information exchange mechanisms/procedures/tools/guidance for exchange of information with other Member States/Union bodies, offices or agencies/third countries/international organisations

 Number of participants who consider the training useful for their work

-Number of participants who report three months after the training activity that they are using the skills and competences acquired during the training
+Number of participants who report three months after the training activity that they are using the skills and competences acquired during that training activity

-Specific Objective 2: Increased operational cooperation
+Specific Objective 2: Increased operational cooperation as referred to in point (b) of Article 3(2)

 The estimated value of assets frozen in the context of cross-border operations

-Quantity of illicit drugs seized in the context of cross-border operations by type of product
+Quantity of illicit drugs seized in the context of cross-border operations, by type of product

-Quantity of weapons seized in the context of cross-border operations by type of weapon
+Quantity of weapons seized in the context of cross-border operations, by type of weapon

-Number of administrative units that have developed/adapted existing mechanisms/procedures/ tools/guidance for cooperation with other Member States/EU agencies/international organisations/third countries
+Number of administrative units that have developed/adapted existing mechanisms/procedures/ tools/guidance for cooperation with other Member States/Union bodies, offices or agencies/third countries/international organisations

 Number of staff involved in cross-border operations

-Number of Schengen Evaluation Recommendations addressed
+Number of Schengen evaluation recommendations addressed

-Specific Objective 3: Strengthened capabilities to combat and to prevent crime
+Specific Objective 3: Strengthened capabilities to combat and prevent crime as referred to in point (c) of Article 3(2)

 Number of initiatives developed / expanded to prevent radicalisation